 3. Connecting With Nature

 Mental health is closely linked with being in nature and connecting with its different elements.
-Keeping fish as pets can help you bring nature right into your home and develop a better mental state as a result.
+Keeping fish as pets and taking care of the tank, by for example always making sure the aquarium substrates are to their liking, can help you bring nature right into your home and develop a better mental state as a result.